National Register Listings in Mason County, Washington

 Mason County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Mason County, Washington.
+This timeline provides a concise overview of the key events in the history of Mason County, Washington.

 - 1852 - Mason County is created by the Oregon Territorial Legislature, named after Charles H. Mason, the first Secretary of Washington Territory.